pharath/pharath.github.io/_posts/2021-07-05-cheatsheet-vim.md

     - ✓ ★ ✗ new file staged and has unstaged modifications
     - ═  merging
     - ➜  renamed
+- does NOT show folders and files that are in `.gitignore`
+  - press "I" to show them

 `toggleterm`
 - use `3<c-\>` to create and toggle terminal "3"